s-hal/doc-builder/README.md

 This toolkit creates documents for the Swedish Internet Foundation Federated Services.
 Either run directly from shell or use Docker.

 ## Prerequisites
+If necessary, edit the paths in the Makefile.

 If running directly the following is needed:

 - Pandoc >= 2.17.1.1